 That there was a proliferation of brass bands with all the necessary hardware in mid-nineteenth-century America there is no doubt.
 But what of the hundreds of thousands of pages of music composed, arranged, published, or otherwise distributed from which the bands learned and played their parts?
 We regret to say, without unduly disparaging those who provide the present writer with a most worthy excuse for his profession, that paper, the fragile substance to which we commit many valuable records of our civilization, did not often survive the handling of practical musicians.
 A cinematic anecdote comes to mind.
 “When a piece of paper gets old, what happens to it?” asks a professorial William Holden in a motion picture sequence filmed on the steps of the Library of Congress.
 This leading and, under most circumstances, rhetorical question is addressed to a “dumb blonde” played by Judy Holliday.
 Her querulous response is predictably practical: “You throw it away?”

-Here is a brief account of some of the most notable remnants in the collections of the Library of Congress Music Division which document that part of our musical past.
+Here is a brief account of some of the most notable remnants of brass band music in the collections of the Library of Congress Music Division which document that part of our musical past.

 In 1844 Elias Howe published in Boston his First Part of the Musician’s Companion.
 It contained a number of “new and popular pieces in 6 and 8 parts, for a brass band, viz.: E-flat bugle, B-flat bugle, B-flat post horn, B-flat cornopean, tenor trombone, bass trombone, first orphecleide [sic], second orphecleide, &c.”
 These are printed in full score with movable type in the oblong format common for collections of sacred and some secular vocal music of the time.